-The Non-Degree Graduate Licensure Preparation Program is for individuals who already have a bachelor’s degree and are interested in becoming special education teachers.
-Individuals who already have a teaching license in a non-special education field, can often complete their licensure preparation coursework within one year.
+The Non-Degree Graduate Licensure Preparation program is for individuals who already have a bachelor’s degree and are interested in becoming special education teachers.
+Individuals who already have a teaching license in a non-special education field can often complete their licensure preparation coursework within one year.

-Licensure Preparation coursework in one of the special education (SPED) concentration areas is typically sought by individuals who:
+Licensure preparation coursework in one of the special education (SPED) concentration areas is typically sought by individuals who:

-Have an undergraduate degree in something other than education and are seeking an initial teaching license in SPED;
+- Have an undergraduate degree in something other than education and are seeking an initial teaching license in SPED;

-Are general education teachers seeking an additional license in SPED; or
+- Are general education teachers seeking an additional license in SPED; or

-Are special education teachers seeking an additional license in a different SPED concentration area.
+- Are special education teachers seeking an additional license in a different SPED concentration area.

-Through participation in this program, students will learn about evidence-based strategies for working with individuals with disabilities in diverse settings.
+Students will learn about evidence-based strategies for working with individuals with disabilities in diverse settings.
 Coursework provides knowledge and training for teaching and adapting academic content for students with disabilities, assessment and the development of Individualized Education Plans (IEPs), classroom behavior management strategies, and family and professional collaboration.
 To be eligible for licensure, students are also required to student teach and complete licensure exams as outlined by the Ohio Department of Education.

 What Graduate Licensure Options are Available?

-- Deaf Education Licensure Preparation - teaching students who are deaf or hard of hearing, preschool to grade 12 (ages 3-21)
+- Deaf Education Licensure Preparation - teaching students who are deaf or hard of hearing: preschool to grade 12 (ages 3-21)

-- Moderate/Intensive Educational Needs Licensure Preparation - teaching students with disabilities who most often require modification to general education academic curriculum and/or other extensive SPED supports, kindergarten to grade 12 (ages 5-21)
+- Moderate/Intensive Educational Needs Licensure Preparation - teaching students with disabilities who most often require modification to general education academic curriculum and/or other extensive SPED supports: kindergarten to grade 12 (ages 5-21)